 A reduction of the hazardous components in vehicle exhaust emissions has been desired for passenger vehicles.
-Recently, the additional demand for reductions of CO2 in exhaust has become strong.
+Recently, the additional demand for reductions of CO_2 in exhaust has become strong.
 Reduced the fuel by the engine system to provide better efficiency is important in CO2 exhaust reduction.
 Approaches such as friction reduction by special processing of engine parts and the achievement of in-cylinder stratification thin combustion with the direct fuel injection engine [1] (DI engine) have proven highly effective.
+Moreover, the introduction of new devices such as the electric throttle control has progressed with the development of the DI engine.
 The engine torque can be freely set by electronically controlling the throttle, and the drivability of engines with strong nonlinearity can be improved greatly.

 The proportion of efficiency improvement associated with idle speed control is large for the DI engine.
 The idling fuel consumption can be reduced by lowering the idle speed.
-However, when the idle rotational speed is low, the idle stability may worsen and generate engine stalls.
+However, when the idle rotation speed is low, the idle stability may worsen and generate engine stalls.
 To reduce the fuel cost, a more accurate idle speed control is needed.
-The idle rotational speed control discussed here is the control that prevents engine stalls and maintains a prescribed engine rotational speed.
+The idle rotation speed control discussed here is the control that prevents engine stalls and maintains a prescribed engine rotation speed.
 The load torque of the engine changes suddenly according to the use of in-vehicle equipment, such as the air conditioner and the headlamps, during driving under idle conditions.
 On the other hand, the engine torque depends on the airflow rate at the cylinder port, the fuel oil consumption, and the ignition timing.
 It is necessary to operate these components in manner that enables the load and the output to be balanced, and to thereby suppress changes in engine speed.
-The method of adaptive control [2] and the speed feedback control method [3] to control the suction system are examined as a method of achieving highly accurate idle speed control.
-Conformity responding to the change of the load is not good in the feedback control, which detects and feed back idle speed change.
+The method of adaptive control [2] and the speed feed-back control method [3] to control the suction system are examined as a method of achieving highly accurate idle speed control.
+The idle rotation speed is controlled by operating the solenoid valve of the suction bypass pipe (ISC valve).
+However, the actual engine is a non-linear system that contains a long dead time between from the suction and the torque generation by combustion.
+Conformity responding to the change of the load is not good in the feed-back control, which detects and feed-back idle speed change.